-- > Offer all or part of the final CARC 10 hour training block; programs may be longer than 10 hrs - Must be appropriate to foundational training in the Addiction Recovery Coach role - Must be role performance domain-based, per the CARC Role Delineation Study competencies - > Focus primarily on: - o Communication Skills such as purposeful conversation; motivational interviewing; strategic story sharing; and/or - o Resource Building including local and community; public/private; state and nationwide - May address hot-button topics that bring challenges into the conversation for example, difficult conversations in spirituality in recovery; cultural humility and competence; managing conflict and professional detachment; sensitive stories; etc. to the extent that coursework develops deeper communication skills and abilities - Must avoid content with potential to generate role boundary confusion (i.e. clinical issues)
+- > Offer all or part of the final CARC 10 hour training block; programs may be longer than 10 hrs - > Are role performance domain-based, per the CARC Role Delineation Study competencies - > Focus primarily on: - o Communication Skills such as purposeful conversation; motivational interviewing; strategic story sharing; and/or - o Resource Building including local and community; public/private; state and nationwide - May address hot-button topics that bring challenges into the conversation for example, spirituality in recovery; cultural humility and competence; managing conflict and professional detachment; sensitive stories; etc. - Approved CARC Electives may also be offered for all certification renewals; one use credit.